-Haley and friends
+Kara and friends

 One of the most common beliefs regarding ring bearers dates back to Ancient Egypt.
 During that era it was common for treasured jewels to be carried on ornamental pillows during celebrations, especially wedding ceremonies.
 Although many historians believe that adults carried the rings on the ornamental pillows during Egyptian times, today it is more common for a young boy wearing ring bearers outfits such as boys tuxedos to perform the duties.

 In ancient times, men sometimes captured women to make them their brides.
 A man would take along his strongest and most trusted friend to help him fight resistance from the woman's family.
 This friend was considered to be the best man among his friends.
 In England, the best man accompanied the groom up the aisle to help defend the bride.